Chuckv01/cordova-plugin-migrate-ios-localstorage/README.md

 Migrates localStorage data from UIWebView to WKWebView.

-- successCallback: Function called when migration completes (receives boolean indicating success)
+- *successCallback*: Function called when migration completes (receives boolean indicating success)
-- errorCallback: Function called when migration fails (receives error message)
+- *errorCallback*: Function called when migration fails (receives error message)

 ## How it Works